roytang/blog/content/post/2003/07/27-jul-2003-i-have-made-a-terrible-mistake.md

 * I installed Civilization III, and told myself, "Gee, I guess

-    I'll try it out for an hour or so.&#8221; I didn't stop for six hours.
+    I'll try it out for an hour or so."
+I didn't stop for six hours.

     So much for getting anything done over the weekend.
   * Luckily (or not), my being awake those six hours of early morning